Secondary School – international education and qualifications

 We have been developing our curriculum throughout the school in order better to prepare our students for the challenges of a global world.
-As a result, beginning with Year 7 at Secondary school, we are working with a programme that focuses on inquiry-based learning and incorporates recent pedagogical ideas on educating students for a challenging future.
+As a result, beginning with Grade 6 at Secondary school, we are working with a programme that focuses on inquiry-based learning and incorporates recent pedagogical ideas on educating students for a challenging future.

 The curriculum aims to combine the best practice of the British educational system with the local curriculum and ideas drawn from innovative international programmes, with the intention of creating well-informed global citizens.
-Between Years 7 – 11, the school is not academically selective, but we do insist that students have enough English to access the curriculum successfully.
+Between Grades 7-10, the school is not academically selective, but we do insist that students have enough English to access the curriculum successfully.

-In Years 10 and 11 (Key Stage 4), a two-year course is followed, leading to the qualification of International General Certificate of Secondary Education (IGCSE), a programme designed to suit the needs of an international student body Students who are successful at IGCSE then move into Year 12 and 13, where they prepare for the International Baccalaureate Diploma Programme, a well respected and recognised qualification by universities throughout the world.
+In Grades 9 and 10 (Key Stage 4), a two-year course is followed, leading to the qualification of International General Certificate of Secondary Education (IGCSE), a programme designed to suit the needs of an international student body Students who are successful at IGCSE then move into Grades 11 and 12, where they prepare for the International Baccalaureate Diploma Programme, a well respected and recognised qualification by universities throughout the world.

 We want our students to become interested, inquisitive, independent and life-long learners, who take their place confidently in the world, whilst appreciating the cultural diversity of the world around them.